What is it?

 Insufficient evidence to rate effectiveness for...

 - Breast cancer.
-Early research suggests that taking virgin coconut oil by mouth daily starting one week after chemotherapy from the 3rd to the 6th cycle improves quality of life in some but not all measurements in women with advanced breast cancer.
+Early research shows that taking virgin coconut oil by mouth during chemotherapy might improve quality of life in some women with advanced breast cancer.

 - Diarrhea.
-One study in children found that incorporating coconut oil into the diet can reduce the length of diarrhea, but another study found that it was no more effective than a cow milk-based diet.
-The effect of coconut oil alone is not clear.
+One study in children found that incorporating coconut oil into the diet can reduce the length of diarrhea.
+But another study found that it was no more effective than a cow milk-based diet.
+The effect of coconut oil alone is unclear.

 - Dry skin.
-Developing research shows that applying coconut oil to the skin twice daily can improve skin moisture in people with dry skin.
+Early research shows that applying coconut oil to the skin twice daily can improve skin moisture in people with dry skin.

 - Thyroid conditions.